arcadeJHS/AngularVueIntegration/README.md

 ```

 Our service is a plain javascript class.
 In the future we will simply import and use it as a ES module in Vue code.
 For now, we will share it on Angular and Vue instances thanx to [Angular's providers][11] and the [$injector service][12].
 An angular `service`registers a service constructor, invoked with `new`, to create the service instance.
 It should be used (guess what) when we define the service as a class.
-`$injector`is an Angular service used to retrieve object instances as defined by a provider. `$injector.get` returns the instance of the service.
+`$injector` is an Angular service used to retrieve object instances as defined by a provider. `$injector.get` returns the instance of the service.
-Exporting an instance of an Angular service allow us to import and use it anywhere.
+Exporting an instance of an Angular service allow then us to import and use it anywhere.

 > "My dear, here we must run as fast as we can, just to stay in place.
 And if you wish to go anywhere you must run twice as fast as that."
 >